Associate Professors Colvin, Counselman, Nieto-Cuebas, and Paris-Huesca

 Additionally, the Spanish curriculum will allow you to acquire transferable skills, such as verbal and written communication, critical thinking, problem-solving, collaboration, project management, decision-making, creativity, and leadership skills, that you can apply to any future job or life situation.
 These valuable skills are honed both in the classroom, through homework, individual and group projects, and through internship and study abroad opportunities.

 All Spanish majors must satisfy an Immersion Requirement.This can be done in one of the following ways:

-● They must successfully complete an accredited Spanish study abroad program approved by the department; it must be a minimum of 8 weeks in length and transfer at least one unit of credit at the intermediate level or above to count towards the Spanish major or minor.
+- Complete an accredited Spanish study abroad program approved by the department.
+Currently OWU offers programs in fall, spring and summer.
+It must be a minimum of 8 weeks in length and transfer at least one unit of credit at the intermediate level or above to count toward the Spanish major or minor.

-● they must document that they spent at least one calendar year abroad (12 months) in a Spanish language immersion environment; or
+Document that you lived for one calendar year (12 months) abroad in a Spanish language immersion environment.

-● they must be a native Spanish speaker (having grown up speaking Spanish as their primary language, either here in the U.S. or in a Spanish-speaking country).
+Demonstrate that you are a native Spanish speaker having grown up speaking Spanish as your primary language, either in the U.S. or in a Spanish-speaking country.

 Most of our Spanish majors fulfill the immersion requirement by spending a semester abroad (usually during their junior year or fall of senior year).
 Students can choose to participate in our signature program at the University of Navarra in Pamplona, Spain.
-This study abroad program is offered in fall and spring.
-If choosing a program other than Pamplona, Spanish majors must first make an appointment with the Chair of the MFL Department and complete the academic guidelines for study abroad.
+This study abroad program is offered in fall, spring, and summer.
+If choosing a program other than Pamplona, Spanish majors must first make an appointment with the Chair of the WLC Department and complete the academic guidelines for study abroad.
 Detailed information about approved off-campus study programs, financial aid and billing is available in the Office of International and Off-Campus Programs.